Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Numerical Examples

 As we do not have an analytical solution for this problem, we shall compare our results against a reference solution.
 As quantities of interest for comparison with this reference simulation, we consider the position and velocity of the moving interface.
 The error is then measured in the discrete space-time norm

 \begin{remark}[Reference Simulation] To compute a reference simulation of the above set-up, we consider a fitted ALE discretisation.
-Here we use $\PP^4$ elements together with BDF2 time-stepping.
+Here we use $\PP^4$ elements together with BDF2 time stepping.
 As the motion of the domain is purely translational, a simple analytical form of the ALE mapping can be given, see, e.g.,~\cite{vWRFH21}.
-The PDE/ODE system is solved using a partitioned approach as in the Eulerian setting, c.f.~\autoref{remark.implementational-details}. \end{remark}
+The PDE/ODE system is solved using a partitioned approach as in the Eulerian setting, c.f.~\cref{remark.implementational-details}.
+An illustration of the solution can be seen in \autoref{fig.reference-sol}. \end{remark}

 \begin{remark} To solve the coupled PDE/ODE system, we use a partitioned approach with a relaxation in the update of the interface velocity for stability of the scheme.
 To increase the convergence of the relaxation scheme to update the interface velocity, we use Aitken's $\Delta^2$-method~\cite{KW08} to determine a good value for the relaxation parameter.
 In practice, we then require three iterations between the ODE and PDE until the relative velocity update is less than $10^{-8}$. \end{remark}